-- If you work or receive a Centrelink benefit you will need a tax file number (TFN).
+- If you work or receive a Centrelink benefits you will need a TFN.

-- When you start a job you will need to give your employer your TFN by completing a ‘Tax file number declaration’ form – your employer will provide this form to you.
+- When you start a job you need to give your employer your TFN by completing a ‘Tax file number declaration’ form.
+Your employer will provide this form to you.

 How does paying tax work?

-- Once you start earning income, your employer will usually deduct tax from each pay and send it to the ATO on your behalf.
+- Your employer will usually deduct tax from each pay and send it to the ATO on your behalf.

-- This is known as Pay As You Go (PAYG) withholding.
+- This is called Pay As You Go (PAYG) withholding.

-- This is done so you don't have a big tax bill at the end of the year.
-You can see the amount of tax that has been taken out by your employer on your pay slip.
+- You can see the amount of tax that has been taken out by your employer on your pay slip.

-- Your employer will also give you a payment summary (this used to be called a 'group certificate') after the end of the financial year (30 June).
+- Your employer will also give you a payment summary at the end of the financial year (30 June).
 It shows how much you earned and how much tax you paid in that year.

-- If you don’t, you may face a penalty.
+- If you don’t submit a tax return, you may face a penalty.

 These tools can help you: